undefinist/kappa/README.md

 ### @:require
 You can also add component dependencies using `@:require(<Components...>)` on the class.
-When the component is added, it's dependencies are
+When the component is added, it's dependencies are auto-added if not added yet.

 ### Example
 ```haxe